MaxBraeschke/CNN_from_scratch/README.md

 ## Training

-While the Network was mainly created for detecting the verticies of a Soduku, it is build to support a variaty of architectures and with that a variaty of porpuses.
+While the Network was mainly created for detecting the verticies of a Soduku, it is build to support a variaty of architectures and with that a variaty of purposes.

 #### *Train a model:*